schacon/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 Another way to submit changes to a project is to tell the maintainer of that project to pull the changes from your repository using linkgit:git-pull[1].
-In the section "<<getting-updates-with-git-pull, Getting updates with git-pull>>" we described this as a way to get updates from the "main" repository, but it works just as well in the other direction.
+This is a way to get updates from the "main" repository, but it works just as well in the other direction.